ProjectTangelo/frontend-poc/README.md

 ```

 ## Install
-After you have cloned the repository with the previous command, install all the packages through npm (Node Package Manager) with the following command.
+After you have cloned the repository with the previous command, install all the packages through NPM (Node Package Manager) with the following command.
 ```
 npm install
 ```

-Note that if you are on linux, you might need to enable sudo access to install some of the packages.
+Note that if you are on Linux, you might need to enable sudo access to install some of the packages.
 You can do this with by prepending ```sudo``` to the previous command as shown below.

 ```
 sudo npm install